-Distributions to members consist of monthly payments of retirement, disability, and survivor benefits, as well as monthly installment payments and lump sum payments of DROP balances and monthly DROP annuity payments.
-The chart below compares the components of distributions paid to members for the years ended December 31, 2018 and 2017.
+Distributions to members consist of monthly payments of retirement, disability, and survivor benefits, as well as monthly DROP annuity payments and other DROP payments made in accordance with Section 6.14 of Article 6243a-1 of the Texas Statutes.
+The chart on the following page compares the components of distributions paid to members for the years ended December 31, 2019 and 2018.